HENRIETTA LANG COUNSELLING FOR ANXIETY AND LOW SELF ESTEEM

 Needing and sourcing emotional support is not a sign of weakness but a wise acceptance of our vulnerable and beautiful humanity.
 It is through our vulnerabilities that we connect with others and with our inner, innate wisdom enabling us to heal ourselves and be the best we can be.

-I have recorded some short 2 minute videos on counselling, how to choose a counsellor, what is anxiety?
-Top tips for bad days.
-During the Covid 19 outbreak I will be blogging.
-Find these at the bottom of this page.
+I have recorded some short 2 minute videos on counselling, introducing myself, how to choose a counsellor, what is anxiety? and Top tips for bad days.
+During the Covid 19 outbreak I will be blogging too.

 My passion is the human ‘psyche’ , the collection of experiences and beliefs and personality that makes every person so unique and so fascinating.